 About the Author

-Jennifer Krafft, MS, is an assistant professor at Mississippi State University whose work focuses on acceptance and commitment therapy (ACT), self-help, and hoarding.
-She is an editor of a book on innovations in ACT, has received grant funding from the Association for Contextual Behavioral Science (ACBS), and has published 35 journal articles.
+Jennifer Krafft, PhD, is an assistant professor at Mississippi State University whose work focuses on acceptance and commitment therapy (ACT), self-help, and hoarding.
+She is editor of a book on innovations in ACT, has received grant funding from the Association for Contextual Behavioral Science (ACBS), and has published thirty-five journal articles.

 Clarissa W. Ong, PhD, is an assistant professor at the University of Louisville.
 She serves as associate editor for the Journal of Contextual Behavioral Science.
-She has published two previous ACT books; has contributed to more than 70 journal articles, including on ACT, hoarding, and perfectionism; and has received grant funding from ACBS and the International OCD Foundation (IOCDF).
+She has published two ACT books; has contributed to more than seventy journal articles, including those on ACT, hoarding, and perfectionism; and has received grant funding from ACBS and the International OCD Foundation (IOCDF).

 Michael E. Levin, PhD, is a professor at Utah State University.
-He is an ACBS fellow and past editor-in-chief of the Journal of Contextual Behavioral Science, the peer-reviewed ACBS journal.
+He is an ACBS fellow and past editor in chief of the Journal of Contextual Behavioral Science, the peer-reviewed ACBS journal.
 He is a leading researcher on developing, evaluating, and disseminating self-guided ACT interventions for a wide range of mental health concerns.
-He has conducted more than 50 clinical trials evaluating ACT self-help interventions, and has made several of these programs publicly available as part of the USU ACT Guide suite of services.
+He has conducted more than fifty clinical trials evaluating ACT self-help interventions, and has made several of these programs publicly available as part of the USU ACT Guide suite of services.

 Suggested Age: 22 Years and Up